![]() deutsches Glossar |

 up on a continuous falling gradient.
 Compared with a hump yard, a gravity yard

-requires less use of switching engines. (see also: FLAT YARD, GRIDIRON
+requires less use of shunting locomotives. (see also: FLAT YARD, GRIDIRON

 YARD) ![]()